Did you know that scientists have now cataloged over 500 different species of bacteria in human breast milk? Are you surprised?

 One usually doesn’t think about breast milk being raw, but it is.
 If breast milk isn’t contaminated then neither is the raw milk from other mammals, particularly cow.

-Furthermore, the raw milk that a cow feeds it’s calf is full of the same kind of beneficial microbial communities that the calf needs to thrive.
+Furthermore, the raw milk that a cow feeds a calf is full of the same kind of beneficial microbial communities that the calf needs to thrive.
 If people thought of raw milk in the same way as breast milk (and they realized that when we speak of raw milk, we are referring to milk from cows on pasture that are humanely treated) maybe there wouldn’t be so much misunderstanding about it.

 If you breast feed would you then feed your child raw milk when they are old enough?
 Leave a comment and let me know!